-7 Items to Remember When Moving Your Business to Another State
+7 Items to Remember When Moving Your Residence or Business to Another Location

 Moving your business to another state can almost be like starting from scratch.
 There was probably much thought that went into your decision.
 There might be a great opportunity to expand, or perhaps your spouse just got a new job across the country.
 Whatever your motivation, here are seven items to add to your moving checklist.